StyraInc/regal/docs/custom-rules.md

 Works just like `rego.parse_module`, but provides an AST including location information, and custom additions added by Regal, like the text representation of each line in the original policy.
 This is useful for authoring tests to assert linter rules work as expected.
+This is the built-in function equivalent of the `regal parse` command.

 ### `regal.last(array)`